I always knew that I needed to leave.

 I still hate traffic in NYC.
 It’s vile and inhumane.
 It didn’t used to be so bad – that’s not nostalgia or revisionist history, it’s a verifiable fact that traffic (and transit!) in NYC has degraded to a point that stresses even the most zen human being.
 I am not the most zen, but I am far from the most sensitive.
 That situation is out of control.

 But, it’s not my problem anymore.
-So, I kvetched about it when I encountered traffic at 11:30pm on the way in Thursday night, and I kvetched about it going into the Manhattan Friday night to the tune to nearly two hours trying to get to a place that used to take me 45, and I’ll admit I uttered a term that could peel paint, but–
+So, I kvetched about it when I encountered traffic at 11:30pm on the way in Thursday night, and I kvetched about it going into the Manhattan Friday night to the tune of nearly two hours trying to get to a place that used to take me 45 minutes, and I’ll admit I uttered a term that could peel paint, but–

 Distance does make the heart grow fond; I can’t deny it, I have a soft spot for the city and all its seething, heaving denizens.
 But, but! distance is also a beautiful, most blessed thing for me.